haskell/error-messages/message-index/messages/GHC-51179/index.md

 \x -> case x of {"1" -> 1; "2" -> 2}
 ```

-When the extension is missing, the expression is interpreted as a regular lambda expression, which is incorrectly formatted.
+When the extension is missing, the expression is interpreted as a regular lambda expression that is incorrectly formatted.